Fried Oysters with Goat CheeseJump to Recipe

 Meanwhile, these Blue Points are easy to shuck because they are larger and they remind me of what you would get in a very nice restaurant for probably $40/dozen.

-Just because I did raw oysters last time though, I decided to do something simple, but different, with these.
+Just because I did raw oysters last time though, I decided to do something simple, but different, with these and make Fried Oysters.

 1) For the goat cheese mixture, stir together the goat cheese, hot sauce, lemon zest, parsley, and some milk just to thin it a bit.
 Set aside for later.